Fair Division with Two-Sided Preferences: Pareto Optimality

 Now, since $A'$ is a Pareto improvement of $A$, we have Since $v_{A(p)}(p)\ge v_{A'(p)}(p)$ for all $p\in P$, we must have $v_{A(p)}(p) = v_{A'(p)}(p)$ for all $p\in P$ and $v_i(A_i) = v_i(A_i')$ for all $i\in T$.
-Thus, we can construct a better matching than $\mu^*$ in \Cref{alg:swap-stable-rr} on $\widehat{P}^+$ (\Cref{line:SS+} of \Cref{alg:SS-EF1}) by a round-robin sequence in which each team $i$ picks players in $A'_i$ as early as possible, because the Pareto improvement makes no player worse off and at least one player strictly better off.
+Thus, we can construct a better matching than $\mu^*$ in \Cref{alg:swap-stable-rr} on $\widehat{P}^+$ (\Cref{line:SS+} of \Cref{alg:SS-EF1}) by a round-robin sequence in which each team $i$ picks participants in $A'_i$ as early as possible, because the Pareto improvement makes no participant worse off and at least one participant strictly better off.
 However, this contradicts the definition of $\mu^*$. \end{proof}

-Next, we focus on the case of three teams with identical valuations and specific player preferences.
+Next, we focus on the case of three teams with identical valuations and specific participant preferences.

-\begin{theorem} Suppose that there are $n = 3$ teams with identical valuations, all players yield nonnegative value, and each player prefers one team and is indifferent between the other two teams.
+\begin{theorem} Suppose that there are $n = 3$ teams with identical valuations, all participants yield nonnegative value, and each participant prefers one team and is indifferent between the other two teams.
 Then, there exists an algorithm that computes an EF1 and PO allocation in polynomial time. \end{theorem}

-\begin{proof} The algorithm is shown as \Cref{alg:three-teams}, where for $i\in[3]$, we denote by $S_i$ the type of players who prefer team~$i$.
+\begin{proof} The algorithm is shown as \Cref{alg:three-teams}, where for $i\in[3]$, we denote by $S_i$ the type of participants who prefer team~$i$.
 It is clear that the algorithm runs in polynomial time.
-Since the algorithm always assigns a player to a team~$i$ with the least current value, no other team envies $i$ by more than one player at this point.
-Hence, the same is true for all pairs of teams during the entire execution of the algorithm, which means that the allocation is EF1.\footnote{Alternatively, the algorithm can be seen as a special case of \citet{LiptonMaMo04}'s \emph{envy cycle elimination algorithm} for identical valuations.}
+Since the algorithm always assigns a participant to a team~$i$ with the least current value, no other team envies~$i$ by more than one participant at this point.
+Hence, the same is true for all pairs of teams during the entire execution of the algorithm, which means that the returned allocation is EF1.\footnote{Alternatively, the algorithm can be seen as a special case of \citet{LiptonMaMo04}'s \emph{envy cycle elimination algorithm} for identical valuations.}